with Marilyn Arsem

 Working with everyday materials and actions, participants will engage in a series of exercises to examine their experience and understanding of time.
 While these exercises were designed for artists creating durational performances, the insights gained in understanding how time operates in one's life can be effectively applied to other practices.

 The course includes online group sessions, performance actions and writings outside of the online sessions as well as a final multi-day project.
-The course follows a format of four live sessions over the course of five weeks (March 28, April 4, 11, and 25 with the week of April 18 dedicated to preparation of final works and one-on-one mentoring sessions with the lecturer)
+The course follows a format of four live sessions over the course of five weeks (November 14, 21, 28 and December 12, with the week of December 5 dedicated to preparation of final works)

 About Marilyn Arsem